unikubehq/cli/docs/development.rst

 ===========

 The *Unikubefile* is a file with *yaml* notation, that should contain all necessary information for Unikube about the service.
-It specifies specify a Docker build, volumes, environment, commands and context.
+It specifies a Docker build, volumes, environment, commands and context.
 The file must be named *unikube.yaml* for the command :code:`unikube app switch` (see :ref:`unikube app switch<reference/app:switch>`) to be automatically used.